Task-Dependent Evaluation of LLM Output Homogenization: A Taxonomy-Guided Framework: Additional Experiment Details

 Prompt: \{prompt\}\\

-Task Categories:\\ A - Well-Specified Singular Objective: Task to generate a single verifiable correct answer.\\ B - Underspecified Singular Objective: Task to generate a single answer for a prompt that has multiple verifiable correct answers.\\ C - Random Generation Objective: Task to generate a response that involves randomizing over a set of finite options.\\ D - Problem Solving Objective: Task to generate an answer with reasoning or explanations for a problem with a single verifiable correct answer.\\ E - Encyclopedia Inquiry Subjective: Task to generate information about real-world societies, traditions, events, or social domains, where there are credible references.\\ F - Creative Generation Subjective: Task to generate a response that involves creative expression where there are potentially infinite subjective responses.\\ G - Advice or Opinion Subjective: Task to generate a response that gives advice, opinions, or feedback on specific topics or scenarios.\\ \end{promptbox}
+Task Categories:\\ A - Well-Specified Singular Objective: Task to generate a single verifiable correct answer.\\ B - Underspecified Singular Objective: Task to generate a single answer for a prompt that has multiple verifiable correct answers.\\ C - Random Generation Objective: Task to generate a response that involves randomizing over a set of finite options.\\ D - Problem Solving Objective: Task to generate an answer with reasoning or explanations for a problem with a single verifiable correct answer.\\ E - Problem Solving Subjective: Task to generate an answer with reasoning or explanations for a problem with many verifiably correct answers. \\ F - Encyclopedia Inquiry Subjective: Task to generate information about real-world societies, traditions, events, or social domains, where there are credible references.\\ G - Creative Generation Subjective: Task to generate a response that involves creative expression where there are potentially infinite subjective responses.\\ H - Advice or Opinion Subjective: Task to generate a response that gives advice, opinions, or feedback on specific topics or scenarios.\\

+For the prompt above, only output the assigned task category (A, B, C, D, E, F, G, or H) without any additional text. \end{promptbox}